cilium/community/GOVERNANCE.md

 * If the candidate for removal states plans to continue participating, no action is taken.
 * If the candidate replies they no longer require commit access, then their access is removed.
 * If the candidate cannot be reached within 2 months of the second attempt to contact, access is removed.
-* In any case, where access is removed, this fact is published through a Slack message to all existing committers (including the candidate for removal).
-The candidate is also removed from the [CNCF’s list of Cilium maintainers](https://github.com/cncf/foundation/blob/main/README.md#other-content).
+* In any case, where access is removed, this fact is published through a Slack message to all existing committers (including the candidate for removal) and the [Offboarding](#offboarding) procedure is applied.

 The second, more difficult situation is a committer who is behaving in a manner that is viewed as detrimental to the future of the project by other committers.
 This is a delicate situation with the potential for division within the greater community and should be handled with care.
 The process in this case is: